clarkgriswold/Envariable/README.md

 ##### TODO:

-    • Look into adding more FrameworkCommands (essentially finger printing).
+* [ ] Look into adding more framework detection commands.
-    • Write and use custom exceptions.
+* [ ] Implement custom exceptions.
-    • Write up an exception handler to pretty up exceptions and give them more of an identity.
+* [ ] Implement an exception handler to pretty up exceptions and give Envariable more of an identity.